Desk with Laptop, Calculator, Files and small model of house with epc colours

 Prior to 24th June 2024, it would technically have been illegal for an energy assessor to have provided such information.

-At the top end of the scale, you can download a large pre-prepared data file (5.6GB) containing the subset data from all EPC certificates on the national register.
-This is a very large data file.
+At the top end of the scale, you can download a large pre-prepared data file (5.6GB) containing the subset of data from all EPC certificates on the national register.
+This includes expired certificates for England & Wales.

-Smaller pre-prepared downloads are also available for individual counties, and these are much smaller in size, although still sizeable.
+Smaller pre-prepared downloads are also available for individual counties, and these are smaller in size.

 OpenDataCommunities.org - A Worked Example